billwheatley/developer-efficiency-blog/README.md

 The `<output dir>` will be in copied into a standard nginx container to the default html root at `/usr/share/nginx/html`.
 This will make `http://<my-server>/assets/mbpm-1.png` a valid reference when running on a web server.

-## Building and running an instance of this blog locally
+## Building and Running an Instance of this Blog Locally

 ### Production Build